sleeptoken/zettelkasten/Race Condition.md

 	 - When you submit the login attempt.
      - When the website increments the counter for the number of failed login attempts associated with a particular username.

+Benchmark the behavior

+1. Send the group of requests in sequence, using separate connections to reduce the chance of interference.
+Observe that after two more failed login attempts, you're temporarily locked out as expected.

+2. Send the group of requests again, but this time in parallel.
+Study the responses.
+Notice that although you have triggered the account lock, more than three requests received the normal Invalid username and password response.

+Prove the concept

+1. Right-click on the `POST /login` and select Extensions > Turbo Intruder > Send to turbo intruder.
+2. In Turbo Intruder, in the request editor, mark the password parameter as a payload position with the %s placeholder.
+3. Change the username parameter to carlos.
+4. From the drop-down menu, select the examples/race-single-packet-attack.py template.

+TLDR
- Gist - find a `POST /login` request containing an unsuccessful login attempt for your own account. create a group with 20 similar requests and send it in parallelly.
+find a `POST /login` request containing an unsuccessful login attempt for your own account. create a group with 20 similar requests and send it in parallelly.
 Notice that all the all the responses have a invalid pass message

-Send the group of requests in sequence, using separate connections to reduce the chance of interference.
-For details on how to do this, see Sending requests in sequence.

-Observe that after two more failed login attempts, you're temporarily locked out as expected.

-for single packet attack we use the `race-single-packet-attack.py` template change the username to `admin` and password to `%s`
 ```python
 for password in wordlists.clipboard:
     engine.queue(target.req, password, gate='1')